Kanjulv/DermReflect/README.md

 ![DermReflect Website](https://github.com/Kanjulv/DermReflect/blob/main/image.jpg)

 Welcome to DermReflect, a machine learning model designed to scan user faces in real-time or as static images.
-This model was trained using Google Teachable Machine and deployed on a website built with HTML and CSS.
+This model was trained using Google Teachable Machine and deployed on a website built with HTML and CSS and Agentic AI.

 ## Website